desarus0/Recur/README.md

 ## Setup

-You'll need Docker, a MongoDB connection string, and a Clerk app.
-A Resend API key is optional (without it, emails are just skipped).
+Requires Docker, a MongoDB connection string, and a Clerk application.
+A Resend API key is optional; email reminders are skipped without one.

 1. Copy `server/.env.example` to `server/.env` and fill in your values.
 2. Copy `client/.env.example` to `client/.env` and add your Clerk publishable key.
-3. Start it:
+3. Build and run:

 ```bash
 VITE_CLERK_PUBLISHABLE_KEY=pk_xxx VITE_API_URL="" docker-compose -f docker-compose.dev.yaml up --build